imdea-software/popl-2016-artifact/README.md

   system’s package manager.
 On OS X, we recommend using the [Homebrew] package manager.
 On Windows, Ruby can be installed with [RubyInstaller] or [Cygwin].

-* The [libffi] library.
-Linux distributions and OS X generally come with [libffi] preinstalled.
-Otherwise, [libffi] is easily installed using your system’s package manager.

 * The `ffi` and `os` Ruby gems.
 These are used, e.g., for interfacing with Z3.
   Normally, these are installed by running `gem install ffi os`; this command may require root privileges, depending on your configuration.
 On Linux, you may need to install `ffi` using your system’s package manager.

+* The [libffi] library.
+Linux distributions and OS X generally come with [libffi] preinstalled.
+Otherwise, [libffi] is easily installed using your system’s package manager.

-* [Z3]: a recent version of `libz3.{dylib,so,dll}`.
-If such a file exists in your `LIBRARY_PATH`, we attempt to load it.
-If not, we fall back on the corresponding file provided in the `xxx/` directory.
-Our prepackaged Z3 shared libraries are built for 64bit OSX/Linux, and their dependence on the platforms on which they were built (Yosemite, OpenSUSE) is unclear.
-The Windows `.dll` should be compatible with any Windows installation.
-If you do encounter problems involving `FFI` or `Z3`, try obtaining Z3 on your own, and add `libz3.{dylib,so,dll}` to your `LIBRARY_PATH`.
+This project also uses [Z3] as a shared library.
+For convenience we provide the [Z3] shared library prebuilt for 64bit OS X (Yosemite), Linux (OpenSUSE), and Windows in the `xxx/` directory.
+Dependence on the platforms on which it was built is unclear.
+In the case that problems involving `FFI` or `Z3` are encountered, try obtaining [Z3] on your own, and include the appropriate `libz3.{dylib,so,dll}` in your `LIBRARY_PATH`.

 [Homebrew]: http://brew.sh
 [Ruby]: https://www.ruby-lang.org